Mathias157/balmorel-preprocessing/Raw Data Processing/README.md

 A further description of how each script works is found within each python file

-NB: No data is provided in this repo.
-Data link upcoming
+NB: No data is provided in this repo, download data from https://zenodo.org/records/10960910